LukaszWrzesinski/Repository-Wrzesinski/README.md

-Python automation scrypt for log in
+My repository which is in developing status